TobikoData/sqlmesh/docs/api/cli.md

   graphviz package.

 Options:
-  --file TEXT  The file to write the dag image to.
+  --file TEXT  The file to which the dag image should be written.
   --help       Show this message and exit.
 ```